HABU RC rocket glider kit

-- Make holes and glue in the two skids on the bottom of the model on the marks.
-Make sure the skids are vertical and in line with the rail buttons.
-The skids help protect the rail buttons when landing on a runway.
+- Make holes and glue in the skid on the bottom of the model on the mark in front of the forward rail button.
+Make sure the skid is vertical and in line with the rail buttons.
+The skid helps protect the front rail button when landing on a runway.

 - Glue the two foam 2.5″ long strips onto the motor tube.
 Note how they are on opposite sides and the motor hook is at a 45 degree angle to the strips.
 This to allow the motor hook to have clearance when you slide the motor tube in place in the rear of the wing.

 - Test fit the motor tube in place, sand the two foam strips a little at a time till the tabs will fit into the rear of the model with the tabs straight up and down.
 The sides of the motor tube are centered in the cutout in the wing.
 Note the motor hook is glued and taped at the front, make sure you slide the motor tube in so that the motor hook can move to release the motor, apply foam safe CA+ from the rear to secure it in place.
 The motor tube doesn’t need a lot of glue to hold it in place, the thrust of the motor is against the rear of the wing and the hook just keeps the motor from falling out after burnout.

 - Glue the two vertical stabs in place in the slots.
 There is a smoother side to the foam, have that side outward.
 The foam has some variation in thickness and I’ve hand fit the left and right into their respective slots, if they fit too tight or too loose try swapping sides.
 If they have any curve to them, gently bend them in the opposite direction to straighten them out before gluing in place.
 The stabs angle inward, it isn’t critical the absolute angle just try to get both sides approximately the same.
 Reinforce the joint on both sides with a CA fillet on the inside and outside of the tube, use accellerator to set the glue before proceeding.